 Traditional Approach to Natural Language Processing

 NLP: Definition and Explanation

-Natural Language Processing (NLP) is defined as a field of computer science and linguistics that attempts to get machines the capability of comprehending, interpreting and producing human language.
-In NLP’s initial stages, the common and traditional approaches used were the rule-based and the statistical.
-These approaches formed the basis of the various kinds of NLP that are present today but have evolved into more sophisticated neural networks or deep learning models.
-But even as NLP has evolved, there are considerations on the use of traditional approaches, particularly when the focus is on interpretability, resource optimization or specific language characteristics.
+Natural Language Processing (NLP) is a field of computer science and linguistics that attempts to give machines the capability to comprehend, interpret, and produce human language.
+In NLP’s initial stages, the standard and traditional approaches used were rule-based and statistical.
+These approaches formed the basis of the various kinds of NLP today but have evolved into more sophisticated neural networks or deep learning models.
+However, even as NLP has become more prevalent, there are considerations regarding traditional approaches, mainly when focusing on interpretability, resource optimization, or specific language characteristics.

-This document studies the traditional NLP techniques of choice in great detail, explaining the methods, fields and areas of application, benefits and also weaknesses with examples where appropriate.
+This document thoroughly studies the traditional NLP techniques of choice, explaining the methods, fields, and areas of application, benefits, and weaknesses with appropriate examples.

+Traditional Approach to Natural Language Processing